-There are all sorts of hiking boots out there, and the ones that will be right for you will match up with where and how you’ll be hiking, including how long you’ll be out for, the conditions, and how much weight you’ll be carrying on your back.
-While ultralight trail shoes have their place, you’ll need boots that are fit for steep inclines and rugged terrain if you’ll be heading out on more intense adventures.
+There are all sorts of hiking boots and footwear out there, and the ones that will be right for you will match up with where and how you’ll be hiking, including how long you’ll be out for, the conditions, climates, and how much weight you’ll be carrying on your back.
+While ultralight trail shoes have their place, you’ll need boots that are fit for steep inclines and rugged terrain if you’ll be heading out on more intense adventures while mountaineering.

-In this article, we’re going to talk about the LOWA Baffin Pro hiking boots.
-We’ll dive deep into their features, then discuss their fit and sizing; break-in period; how they’re best used; and care and maintenance tips.
+In this article, we’re going to talk about the comfortable boots LOWA Baffin Pro hiking boots.
+We’ll dive deep into their features, then discuss their fit and sizing; break-in period; how they should be worn; and care and maintenance tips.

 Since these boots are highly supportive and designed for backpacking or hiking through alpine or rocky terrain, they’re on the heavy side.
 They’re not a good option for light hiking or trail running.
 Also note that they’re not a good option for ice climbing, though they can handle some icy conditions on flatter trails.